Aristides

 Aristides (/ˌærɪˈstaɪdiːz/ ARR-ih-STY-deez; Ἀριστείδης, [aristěːdɛːs]; 530–468 BC) was an ancient Athenian statesman.
-Nicknamed "the Just" (δίκαιος, dikaios), he flourished in the early quarter of Athens' Classical period and is remembered for his generalship in the Persian War.
+Nicknamed "the Just" (δίκαιος, díkaios), he flourished at the beginning of Athens' Classical period and is remembered for his generalship in the Persian War.
 The ancient historian Herodotus cited him as "the best and most honourable man in Athens", and he received similarly reverent treatment in Plato's Socratic dialogues.

 Biography

 Aristides was a member of a family of moderate fortune; his father's name was Lysimachus.
-Of his early life, it is only told that he became a follower of the statesman Cleisthenes.
-He first came to notice as strategos in command of his native tribe Antiochis at the Battle of Marathon, and it was no doubt in consequence of the distinction which he then achieved that he was elected archon eponymos for the ensuing year (489–488).
+Early in life he became a follower of the statesman Cleisthenes.
+He probably first came to notice as strategos in command of his native tribe Antiochis at the Battle of Marathon of 490 BC.
+In consequence of the distinction which he then achieved he is said to have won the election as archon eponymos for the ensuing year (489–488).
 Pursuing a conservative policy to maintain Athens as a land power, he was one of the chief opponents of the naval policy proposed by Themistocles.

-According to Plutarch, the rivalry between Aristides and Themistocles began in their youth.
-The conflict between the two leaders ended in the ostracism of Aristides at a date variously given between 485 and 482.
+According to Plutarch, citing the philosopher Ariston of Ceos, the rivalry between Aristides and Themistocles began in their youth when they competed over the love of a boy: "... they were rivals for the affection of the beautiful Stesilaus of Ceos, and were passionate beyond all moderation."
+The conflict between the two leaders ended in the ostracism of Aristides at a date variously given between 485 and 482 BC.
 It is said that, on this occasion, an illiterate voter who did not recognise Aristides approached the statesman and requested that he write the name of Aristides on his voting shard to ostracize him.
 The latter asked if Aristides had wronged him.
 "No," was the reply, "and I do not even know him, but it irritates me to hear him everywhere called 'the Just'."
 Aristides then wrote his own name on the ballot.